#53 – TAKAZUMA-YAMA

 The lady I’d addressed had opened a file resting at her fingertips and we quickly came to the conclusion that the Nagano Plaza Hotel was the place for me, “Can you speak Japanese?”

 “No, no,” I lied.
-I mean, although my Japanese was crap (and still is), I could have organised it but preferred to do nothing if someone else was up for the task.
+I mean, though my Japanese was crap (and still is), I could have organised it but preferred to do nothing if someone else was up for the task.
 She called ahead and booked the room.

 “Hi!” the fella beside me suddenly said, his assistant like mine, otherwise engaged.